RAM is where most people waste money because it’s easy to “upgrade”.

 RAM depends on the build tier

-If you're building a mid-range PC around RTX 5060, the best pairing strategy stays stable: RTX 5060 decision guide.
+If you're building around RTX 5060, the overall pairing logic matters: RTX 5060 decision guide.

-Final verdict: Start with stable 16GB dual-channel.
-Upgrade later only if real usage requires it — not because marketing says so.
+Bottom line: Start with stable 16GB dual-channel.
+Upgrade later only if real usage requires it.